Essential Immune Boosters

 As counties, cities, restaurants, and more begin to open up, we wanted to check back in with you all on best practices regarding illness prevention, core supplements, and modalities we offer here at the Center for New Medicine.

 Every piece of food or sip of beverage that you put in your mouth is either helping your cells or hurting your cells.
-Unfortunately, the Standard American Diet contains an abundance of ingredients that harm our cells.
+Unfortunately, the Standard American Diet (S.A.D.) contains an abundance of ingredients that harm our cells.
 Synthetic preservatives, food dyes, & flavors all add to the toxic stress in our body.
-One of the number one offenders, however, is sugar.
+One of the key offenders, however, is sugar.
 Excessive sugar, regardless of the form it comes in, inhibits immune function significantly.
 And yes, this includes the sugars from fruits and juices.

 Sunshine & Fresh Air